 What’s included in the trek cost?

-How do I reach Upper Mustang?
+How do I get to Upper Mustang?

 Are there ATMs or Wi-Fi on the trek?

-Why should I choose Nepal Gateway Trekking?
+Why should I go with Nepal Gateway Trekking?